 The number of sessions covered by the mental health care plan that your insurance provides will differ depending on your insurance company and individual insurance plan.
 You can find a counselor through your insurance company that is covered by your policy by calling them or checking their directory online if applicable.
 They will be able to help you locate an alcohol and drug counselor with expertise in their field.
 Sometimes, insurance websites will even show ratings for different providers.

-A mental health provider can be a licensed professional counselor, marriage and family therapists, addiction psychologists, psychiatrists, or other individuals who provide mental health services.
+A mental health provider can be a licensed professional counselor, marriage and family therapists, addiction psychologist, psychiatrists, or other individuals who provide mental health services.